blackbeard789/WallStreetWizzards/README.md

 ### Apache Airflow
-For this project apache airflow was used.
+For this project Apache Airflow was used.
 This have to be set up in the first place, to run the scripts.
 The documentation can be found here: https://airflow.apache.org/

 #### DAGs
-The DAGs have to be inserted in the DAG folder of the apache airflow installation in python.
+The DAGs have to be inserted in the DAG folder of the Apache Airflow installation in python.
 The following files are the needed DAGs:
 - alphavantage_news_daily.py
 - alphavantage_news_hist.py
 - yfinance_prices_current.py